Songs My Brothers Taught Me: Plot

-Sister and brother Jashaun and John Winters live with their mother Lisa (Irene Bedard) on the Pine Ridge Indian Reservation.
+Sister and brother Jashaun and John Winters live with their mother Lisa on the Pine Ridge Indian Reservation.
 John helps support his family by illegally distributing alcohol to fellow residents.
-He is about to graduate from high school and plans to leave the reservation to go to Los Angeles with his girlfriend, Aurelia (Taysha Fuller).
+He is about to graduate from high school and plans to leave the reservation to go to Los Angeles with his girlfriend, Aurelia.
 Nervous about leaving, he visits his imprisoned brother, Cody, who urges John to leave.

 The siblings' father, Carl Winters, dies in an accidental house fire, and they attend his funeral with their mother.
 Carl's funeral is crowded, as he had 25 children with 9 women.
 At the funeral the children talk amongst themselves; some chose not to take Carl's name as he was not around for most of their lives.

 John goes to the café where Aurelia works, taking Jashaun with him.
 Getting bored while waiting for them, Jashaun goes to the back of the café where she overhears them talking about moving away together.

 Jashaun decides to get a job helping Travis, an artist newly freed from prison, sell his wares.
 Travis tells her that the reason the number 7 keeps recurring is because of its religious and cultural significance, and also because Crazy Horse said that everything ended at Wounded Knee Massacre but would begin again in the 7th generation, Jashaun's generation.

 John breaks the news to Aurelia's family that he is moving to be with her, but they are unimpressed as he will have no place to live and no job.
 While out on an alcohol run, John is attacked by rival bootleggers and his truck is set on fire.

 Jashaun goes to Travis' home but learns that, while drunk, he and a friend's father beat each other up and were arrested.
 She goes to her first rodeo where she runs into one of her half-brothers, Kevin Winters, who lets her ride their father's favorite horse, Sundance.
 Kevin tells her that despite growing up in the same home as his parents, they were seldom there, spending all their time at rodeos.

 John finally tells his family he is leaving.
 However, when he arrives at Aurelia's place, he decides not to go and returns home.
 He gets a job working with one of his half-brothers at a body shop and settles into his life on the reservation.